 - And what about the aggregates and the fillers?

-Unfortunately, the filament winding products are not widely known.
-If engineers understood the advantages of these products, they would recommend them more often than they do today!
+Unfortunately, filament winding products are not widely known.
+If engineers understood the advantages of these products, they would recommend them more often than they do today.

-A good way to learn about these products is to start with clarifying some of the concepts:
+A good way to learn about these products is to start by clarifying some of the concepts:

-The Reinforced Thermosetting Resin Pipe (RTRP) is also known as the GRP (glass reinforced plastic) pipe or FRP (fiberglass reinforced plastic) pipe.
-Due to its unique characteristics, it offers a range of advantages over the pipes that are made of traditional, currently used, materials.
-When it is properly designed and installed, it can give the system the performance required at the minimal costs.
+The Reinforced Thermosetting Resin Pipe (RTRP) is also known as the GRP (glass-reinforced plastic) pipe or FRP (fiberglass reinforced plastic) pipe.
+Due to its unique characteristics, it offers a range of advantages over pipes that are made of traditional, currently used, materials.
+When properly designed and installed, it can give the system the performance required at minimal costs.

 FRP/GRP is a composite material.

 Composite means “consisting of two or more distinct parts”.
 Composites are engineering material that consists of a thermosetting resin (the matrix) and fiber reinforcement.
 A liquid resin is combined with a fiber reinforcement in the manufacturing process, which is then cured into a solid laminate.

 There are many types of resins and reinforcements and each of them imparts its specific properties to the composite GRP product.
 To be more precise, there are at least 6 major family groups of resins used in composites fabrication.

 These include polyester, vinylester, modified acrylic, epoxy, phenolic resin, and urethane resin systems.
 The list goes on.
 However, it is important to note, that each of these resins possesses its own specific performance characteristics.

 My partner Eng.
 Fabio Fracasso, an expert in composite materials, would say: “Tell me what you need and I will tell you what to use.”